moigagoo/norman/README.rst

 **Norman** is a migration manager for `Norm ORM <https://moigagoo.github.io/norm/norm.html>`__.

-Norman provides a CLI tool to manage migrations and a ``normanpkg/sugar`` module used in migrations.
+Norman provides a CLI tool to manage migrations and a ``normanpkg/prelude`` module that helps writing migrations.

 *   `Repo <https://github.com/moigagoo/norman>`__